aam051102/OpenboundCPP/README.md

 ## Usage
 1. Copy `/levels` and `/resources` directories to the same place as the executable (and any other necessary files).
 2. Run the executable.
+3. You will be presented with a file selector dialog.
+Find the initialization XML file for the game.
+If the game abides by good practice, it will be in `/levels` and will probably be named either `init.xml` or the name of the project.
+For Openbound part 1, for example, it is `/levels/openbound/openbound.xml`.
+4. Profit!

 ## Setup
 Clone repository.